Everybody has seen a warning sign somewhere, in fact you can probably think

 employee goes to fetch a cleanup bucket.
 The presence of the liquid on

-fall as a result of the liquid being on the ground, the restaurant owner
+slip and fall as a result of the liquid being on the ground, the restaurant owner would

-would be liable.
-However, by placing a sign indicating a wet floor slip
+be liable.
+However, by placing a sign indicating a wet floor slip hazard

 fight back against any injury liability claims that may result from someone slipping.

 Much like premises signage, hazards in a workplace must have signage warning

 employees as to the presence of any dangers, and, likewise, many employers